padhmanethrri/aoc-hardcaml/day1/part1/README.md

   design logic.

 - `testbench.ml`
   Acts as a testbench for the design.
 This file reads input from `input.txt`, instantiates the design, drives the clock, runs a cycle-accurate simulation, and prints the resulting output.
-It is used to validate correctness before further hardware refinement.

 - `input.txt`
   Contains the puzzle input used to test and validate the implementation.

 ## Development Process

-Before implementing the design in Hardcaml, the problem was carefully analyzed to understand the required computation and edge cases.
-The logic was first reasoned about in a software-like manner to ensure correctness and remove ambiguity.
+Before implementing the design in Hardcaml, the problem was first analyzed to fully understand the required computation and edge cases.
+The logic was reasoned about in a software-like manner to ensure correctness before being mapped into a hardware-style implementation.

-Once the behavior was clear, the computation was structured so it could be expressed using hardware-style dataflow.
-State such as position and counters is modeled explicitly using registers, and updates occur on clock cycles, reflecting how the design would behave in real hardware.
+Once the behavior was clear, the computation was structured using explicit state and clocked updates.
+The dial position and count are modeled as registers, and each rotation is applied sequentially, mirroring how the logic would behave in actual hardware.

-The design and testbench were intentionally separated to follow standard hardware development practices, where the design describes behavior and the testbench is responsible for verification.
+The design and testbench were intentionally separated to follow standard hardware development practices, where the design describes the behavior and the testbench is responsible for driving inputs and verifying results.

 ## Input Handling

 The puzzle input is provided through `input.txt`.
-Each line represents an operation specified by the problem.
-The testbench reads this file, parses the input, and applies the corresponding operations to the design during simulation.
+Each line represents a single rotation instruction.
+The testbench reads and parses this input, converts it into rotation operations, and applies them to the design during simulation.

-Using an external input file allows the logic to be validated without relying on hardcoded values and makes it easier to test different input scenarios.
+Using an external input file avoids hardcoding values and makes it easy to validate the design using the full puzzle input.

 ## Testing / Testbench

 Testing is performed using `testbench.ml`.
-The testbench instantiates the design, drives the clock signal, and runs the simulation for the required number of cycles based on the length of the input sequence.
+The testbench instantiates the design, drives the clock signal, and runs the simulation for the required number of cycles based on the number of rotation instructions.

-After simulation completes, the final result is read from the design output and printed to the console.
-This setup serves as a simple but effective testbench to validate functional correctness before considering further optimization.
+After the simulation completes, the final output is read from the design and printed to the console.

+When simulated using the provided testbench and puzzle input, the design produced a final password value of **1139**.

 ## Design Considerations and Future Extensions